iamkimyeonju/Game-Theory-with-R/10 - Efficient Mechanisms.md

   - price of 1 leads to sale with probability 1/2, expecting utility of 1/2

-  - Better to set the high price
+  - Better to set a high price

   - *Inefficient trade* (0.1,0) do not trade